tinythings/logjet/doc/daemon.md

 - records are written to `.logjet` files
 - files rotate when `file.size` is exceeded
-- old files are not deleted by `logjetd`
-- file mode always keeps everything written
+- fully consumed closed files can be deleted when bridge mode uses `upstream.mode: drain`
 - naming scheme is:
   - `bar.logjet`
   - `bar-1.logjet`
   - `bar-2.logjet`

-Current file mode is append-only output with file rotation, not a ring.
+Current file mode is append-only output with file rotation.
+In drain mode, closed consumed segments can disappear after successful forwarding.

 ## Current Limits